Tadeusz Kościuszko: Northern region

 Kościuszko's first task was building fortifications at Fort Billingsport in Paulsboro, New Jersey, to protect the banks of the Delaware River and prevent a possible British advance up the river to Philadelphia.
-He initially served as a volunteer in the private employ of Benjamin Franklin, but on 18 October 1776, Congress commissioned him a colonel of engineers in the Continental Army.
+He initially served as a volunteer in the private employ of Benjamin Franklin, but on October 18, 1776, Congress commissioned him a colonel of engineers in the Continental Army.

 In spring 1777, Kościuszko was attached to the Northern Army under Major General Horatio Gates, arriving at the Canada–U.S. border in May 1777.
 Subsequently, posted to Fort Ticonderoga, he reviewed the defenses of what had been one of the most formidable fortresses in North America.
 His surveys prompted him to strongly recommend the construction of a battery on Sugar Loaf, a high point overlooking the fort.
-His prudent recommendation, in which his fellow engineers concurred, was turned down by the garrison commander, Brigadier General Arthur St. Clair.
+His prudent recommendation, with which his fellow engineers concurred, was turned down by the garrison commander, Brigadier General Arthur St. Clair.

 This proved a tactical blunder: when a British army under Major General John Burgoyne arrived in July 1777, Burgoyne did exactly what Kościuszko had warned of, and had his engineers place artillery on the hill.
 With the British in complete control of the high ground, the Americans realized their situation was hopeless and abandoned the fortress with hardly a shot fired in the siege of Ticonderoga.
-The British advance force nipped hard on the heels of the outnumbered and exhausted Continentals as they fled south.
+The British advance force nipped hard at the heels of the outnumbered and exhausted Continentals as they fled south.
 Major General Philip Schuyler, desperate to put distance between his men and their pursuers, ordered Kościuszko to delay the enemy.
 Kościuszko designed an engineer's solution: his men felled trees, dammed streams, and destroyed bridges and causeways.
 Encumbered by their huge supply train, the British began to bog down, giving the Americans the time needed to safely withdraw across the Hudson River.